aws/amazon-vpc-cni-k8s/README.md

 addresses to keep available at all times, it sets a target number for a floor on how many total IP addresses are allocated.
 Setting to a non-positive value is same as setting this to 0 or not setting the variable.

-`MINIMUM_IP_TARGET` is for pre-scaling, `WARM_IP_TARGET` is for dynamic scaling.
+`MINIMUM_IP_TARGET` is for pre-scaling, `WARM_IP_TARGET` is for dynamic scaling, and when `MINIMUM_IP_TARGET` is set, it is required that `WARM_IP_TARGET` is also set to positive value.
 For example, suppose a cluster has an expected pod density of approximately 30 pods per node.
 If `WARM_IP_TARGET` is set to 30 to ensure there are enough IPs allocated up front by the CNI, then 30 pods are deployed to the node, the CNI will allocate an additional 30 IPs, for a total of 60, accelerating IP exhaustion in the relevant subnets.
 If instead `MINIMUM_IP_TARGET` is set to 30 and `WARM_IP_TARGET` to 2, after the 30 pods are deployed the CNI would allocate an additional 2 IPs.
 This still provides